sliverspell/goblinthemes/theme-hacks/readme.md

 2. **Creating Columns**: Use a div with `style="display: flex;"` and include child divs for each column.
 3. **Responsive Images**: Ensure images are responsive by setting their width to `100%` and height to `auto`.

-### Conclusion

 The Goblin Notebook's styling is designed to be flexible, responsive, and visually engaging.
-By combining CSS properties like float and Flexbox with responsive design principles, we create layouts that are both beautiful and functional.
+By combining CSS properties like float and Flexbox with responsive design principles, to create layouts that are both beautiful and functional.